mslinn/git-stats-scala/README.md

 <img src='https://raw.githubusercontent.com/mslinn/git-stats-scala/images/resume-polish.jpg' align='right' width='25%'>

+To get statistics for the previous 365 days for the current logged on user, type:

+    bin/run

+or

+    bin/run --previous365days

-To get statistics for 2017 for the current logged on user, type:
+To get statistics for the previous month (more accurately, the previous 30 days) for the current logged on user, type:

-    bin/run 2017
+    bin/run --previousMonth

-To get statistics for May 2017 for the current logged on user, type:
+To get statistics for all of May 2017 for the current logged on user, type:

-    bin/run 2017-05
+    bin/run --from={2017-05-01} --to={2017-05-31}

 To get statistics for 2016 for the GitHub user `mslinn`, type:

-    bin/run -u mslinn 2016
+    bin/run -u mslinn --from={2016-01-01} --to={2016-12-31}

 You can also run SBT if desired.
 The options shown cause git logs from all of 2016 to be processed, for the `cadenza` project, with subtotals, and XML files are to be ignored:

-    sbt "run 2016 -d /mnt/c/work/training/cadenza -v -i xml"
+    sbt "run --previous365days -d /mnt/c/work/training/cadenza -v -i xml"

 ## Scaladoc
 [Here](http://mslinn.github.io/git-stats-scala/latest/api/index.html)